edmamerto/chef-bootcamp/README.md

 # The Chef Bootcamp
-> This was taken from learn chef rally and just modified for simplicity
+> This was taken from learn chef rally and just rewritten for simplicity.

 ## Learn the Chef basics